-Increase the focus on prioritizing pilot and demonstration projects to help mitigate the impacts of freight travel on California's residents.
-Likewise, freight mobility challenges in the State are so significant that traditional improvements alone are not going to meet future challenges.
+• Increase the focus on prioritizing pilot and demonstration projects to help mitigate the impacts of freight travel on California's residents using baseline and projected data.
+Likewise, freight mobility challenges in the State are so significant that traditional improvements alone will not meet future challenges.